zectorpt/easyproxy/README.md

 ./SETUP.sh<br>

 Local box:<br>
-Insert user / password and IP of the remote server in config.cfg
+Insert user / password and IP of the remote server in config.cfg<br>